Grand Canyon Railway 29: Grand Canyon Railway ownership

 No. 29 returned to service for GCR in 2004.
 The following year, No. 29 was modified with a Lempor Exhaust System and a new smokestack to increase its draft and to reduce its back pressure.
-In 2006, Max and Thelma Biegert sold GCR to Xanterra Parks and Resorts, and as a result of rising fuel prices and environmental concerns, Xanterra chose to discontinue regular steam operations on GCR in September 2008.
+In 2006, Max and Thelma Biegert sold GCR to Xanterra Parks and Resorts, and as a result of environmental concerns and rising fuel prices, Xanterra chose to discontinue regular steam operations on GCR in September 2008.
 While No. 4960 was converted to burn waste vegetable oil (WVO) and returned to service in 2009, No. 29 was put on display near the Williams Depot, and later the Grand Canyon Depot.

 In 2016, during the centennial of the National Park Service (NPS), GCR repaired and returned No. 29 to service, converting it to burn WVO in the process.
 No. 29's return to service led to GCR receiving the Governor's Tourism Award for Outstanding Culture and Historical Preservation by the Arizona Office of Tourism, on July 20, 2017.
 Throughout 2019, No. 29 pulled most of the steam excursions of that season before taking part in a two-day photo charter, and then it was due to undergo a federally mandated Federal Railroad Administration (FRA) 1,472-day inspection by the end of the year.
 After the charters ended in October, No. 29 was put back on display, waiting for its required overhaul to take place.
 The overhaul began in late 2023, with the boiler flues and tubes being removed.
+No. 29's overhaul was completed on August 26, 2026, and returned to service.
+On September 19, No. 29 made its first return to excursion service and ran a doubleheader excursion with No. 4960 in celebration of the railroad's 125th anniversary.